Identifying And Overcoming What Holds You Back In Life

 “I’m not worthy” would be their core limiting belief.

-A core limiting belief could have been developed or reinforced for them at a very young age when they always seemed to be the last one picked in their grade school Dodgeball games.
+A core limiting belief could have been developed or reinforced for them at a very young age when they always seemed to be the last ones picked in their grade school dodgeball games.

-Even though this is a straightforward example of experiencing a limiting belief, the key point for you is that you need to recognize when this happens.
+Even though this is a straightforward example of experiencing a limiting belief, the key point for you is that you need to recognize, in your present moment thought process, when this limiting belief is happening to you.

 Identifying when you have an adverse reaction or feeling or negative thought to an actual event in your life is the critical aspect of breaking free from the negative belief.